Tier 1 network: The Rise of Hyperscale Networks and CDNs

+The structural changes to internet traffic flows have prompted a re-evaluation of the role and definition of Tier 1 networks.
+While the classic model is not obsolete, its dominance has been reduced, and its business focus has shifted to enterprises in response to the rise of hyperscale backbones.

+Hyperscaler vs Tier 1 networks

+A common discussion in network engineering circles is whether hyperscale networks like Google, Amazon, and Microsoft should now be considered Tier 1.
+In terms of physical infrastructure—global fiber backbones, submarine cable ownership, and points of presence—their networks are on par with, or in the case of Google greatly exceed, those of traditional Tier 1s.
+They are also largely "transit-free," meaning they do not purchase significant amounts of transit to reach destinations.

+However, they do not fit the functional definition of a Tier 1 network because their primary purpose is not to sell universal IP transit to third parties.
+Their networks are built to serve their own applications, and their extensive peering is a distribution strategy designed to optimize that delivery.

+Thus, instead of replacing Tier 1s, the hyperscalers have created a distinct, parallel category of internet backbone.
+The modern internet core is less of a strict hierarchy with Tier 1s at the apex, and more of a complex ecosystem where two types of large-scale global backbones (Tier 1 and Hyperscale) interconnect with each other and with thousands of smaller networks below them.

 List of Tier 1 networks

 These networks are universally recognized as Tier 1 networks, because they can reach the entire internet (IPv4 and IPv6) via settlement-free peering.
 The CAIDA AS rank is a rank of importance on the internet.

 While most of these Tier 1 providers offer global coverage (based on the published network map on their respective public websites), there are some which are restricted geographically.
 However these do offer global coverage for mobiles and IP-VPN type services which are unrelated to being a Tier 1 provider.

 A 2008 report shows Internet traffic relying less on U.S. networks than previously.